There’s no such thing as bad weather, only bad clothes.

 Woop!Wear only offers a simple crew neck base layer in limited colors for both men and women.
 However, their prices are very affordable compared to merino base layers, so I recommend trying them out.

 Quality blend of alpaca and Tencel (natural fiber, odor-resistant like cotton)

 Icebreaker (merino wool)

 Think merino wool base layers and usually, Icebreaker is the first brand to pop into mind.
 They’ve created a great, reliable product for outdoor enthusiasts, and I like that their base layer tops come in multiple collar styles.
 Icebreaker also has expedition weight (400) base layers in addition to the popular midweight (200gsm) pieces.

 While some Icebreaker base layers can be found on Amazon, I recommend checking outdoor retailers like Moosejaw and Backcountry.com as they have a wider selection and often have discounts on Icebreaker clothes.

 Established, trusted brand with multiple weights, colors, and styles

-Sometimes has issues with wear
+Sometimes has issues with stretching and wearing out

 Minus33 (merino wool)